vtex-apps/release-notes/2019-week-28/typography-customization.md

 ## What you need to do

-To start enjoying this feature, ensure that your store in running version __3.x__ of the Admin app.
+To start enjoying this feature, ensure that your store's admin has Pages app version 3.x installed.
 Higher versions will receive support soon.